 What is Dahi Bhalla?

-The recipe that I am sharing with you today is actually Dahi Bhalla that is made with a combination of 2 different lentils: urad dal (split black gram without skin) and moong dal (split yellow lentils).
-Dahi Vada (the South version) is traditionally prepared with urad dal (split black gram without skin).
+Today, the recipe that I am sharing is the Dahi Bhalla recipe, made with a blend of 2 different lentils: urad dal (split black gram without skin) and moong dal (split yellow lentils), and is typically made in a round shape.

 How to make soft and airy Dahi Bhallas?